lexerdev/pairing-sessions/README.md

 We've developed these notebooks as starting points to work with customer data and explore common challenges we encounter.

-The exercises below will be launched with [Google Colab](https://colab.research.google.com/) so we recommended that you [become familiar](https://youtu.be/inN8seMm7UI) with this interface, similar to a Jupyter notebook, before starting.
+The exercises below will launch with [Google Colab](https://colab.research.google.com/) so we recommended that you [become familiar](https://youtu.be/inN8seMm7UI) with this interface, similar to a Jupyter notebook, before starting.

 Once completing the excercise save a copy of your work in Google Drive so you can share it later.